drhsqlite/fossil-mirror/www/emaildesign.md

 This document assumes expert-level systems knowledge.
-A separate tutorial for setting up email notification by non-experts will be generated once the email notification systems stablizes.
+A separate tutorial for setting up email notification by non-experts will be generated once the email notification system stabilizes.

 Email notification is under active development as of this writing (2018-06-23).
 Check back frequently for updates.